BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 - **Finite elements in time**
 - The systematic introduction of **auxiliary variables**

-Unlike other approaches including projection methods, this approach preserves the symmetry of the initial timestepping scheme.
+Unlike other approaches (e.g. projection methods) this approach preserves the symmetry of the initial timestepping scheme, crucial for realistic simulations.

-Applying our method to Hamiltonian systems, including the BBM equation, we derive a numerical integrator with exact energy conservation.
+Applying our framework to Hamiltonian systems, including the BBM equation, we derive a numerical integrator with exact energy conservation.
 Simulating the BBM equations using the ***modified* 2-stage Gauss method**, we observe **exact energy conservation** in the simulation.
 This *avoids the artificial oscillations* and provides much more qualitatively accurate results. <br>
 (Note: The video *should* appear stationary.
 It's loading fine; this is the correct solution behaviour!)

-Our framework however extends beyond Hamiltonian systems, and beyond conservation laws.
+Crucially however, our framework extends *beyond Hamiltonian systems*, and beyond conservation laws.
 For instance, we use it to develop numerical schemes for the *compressible Navier--Stokes equations* that:
 - **Conserve mass, momentum, and energy**.
 - **Increase total entropy**.